JohnYoussef-hub/Spotify_Tool/README.md

 # Spotify Tool

 This tool is designed to enhance your Spotify experience by simplifying the installation of Spicetify and its Marketplace.
+Among the available extensions in the Marketplace, you can find tools to **remove ads**, **change themes**, and many other customizations to enhance your Spotify experience.

 Please note that this tool does not provide a premium Spotify account; it only adds extensions and customizations to your existing Spotify installation.

 ## Important Information